pineman/pineman.github.io/posts/2023-11-05_ruby-ascii-8bit.md

 (irb):310:in `concat': incompatible character encodings: ASCII-8BIT and UTF-8 (Encoding::CompatibilityError)
 ```

 So we've got a mysterious `F0` byte somewhere.
-It's coming form the
+It's coming from the
 latter parts of the email, which our feature didn't touch.
 The buffer
 and the backtrace didn't print then though, for some reason, but did
 when I changed the `puts` to just `p`.
 So now I know exactly where it's